by Nils Osmar. Updated September 16, 2023

 Another approach, which should in theory work just as well, would be to go ahead and eat in the morning, but choose foods which don’t activate mTOR.
 This is easy; we just need to eat foods very low in protein and carbohydrates.
 (Fats don’t trigger the activation of mTOR or AMPK; protein and carbs are what we need to be aware of).

-- I got up at 5:30 this morning, had a glass of water, then had a cup of coffee.
+- I got up at 6 a.m. this morning, had a tall glass of water, then a cup of coffee.
 Coffee is an AMPK activator and promotes autophagy.
-So far so good.
+(I drink decaf because caffeine, even early in the morning, disrupts my sleep.)
+(Caffeime promotes autophagy, but so does decaffeinated coffee.)

 I took my NMN boosters and sirtuin activators along with it: